-THE BAR/BAT MITZVAH INSTITUTE
+THE B.MITZVAH INSTITUTE

 Over the course of the 6th grade academic year, Temple Aliyah will offer a multi-session program for our Bar/Bat Mitzvah candidates and their parents.
+This program is designed for both public and private school students.
 Its objectives are to: